tarekemad1/RISCV_SC/README.md

 # RISCV_SC
-RISCV-Single Cycle implementation containing a lot of modules connected together to achieve its function such as ALU , Register File, Controller , etc , with applying real code as a test case .
+A RISC-V Single Cycle implementation comprises numerous interconnected modules, including the ALU, Register File, Controller, and more, all working together to fulfill its operational requirements.
+A practical test case with actual code is applied to validate its functionality.